hamsburger/Selenium-Note-Taker-/README.md

 # Selenium Note Taker 📝 An Automated Note-Taking Software

 ![Gif](https://media.giphy.com/media/U51DcStRjNOTKFaznO/giphy.gif)
+### Guide Link
 &nbsp;
 ## HOWTO Use (IMPORTANT!
 READ IT ALL):
-Launch a Chrome Browser by launching this command in the command line.
+Launch a Chrome Browser by launching this command in the command line in your root directory.

 ```
 python knowItAll.py